fluree/docs.flur.ee/src/content/0.13.0/docs/query/analytical-query.md

 ```

 #### Permissions
-If you want to access information in different databases, you need to have permissions to access those databases, and those databases need to be running on the same transactor.
+If you want to access information in different ledgers, you need to have permissions to access those ledgers, and those ledgers need to be running on the same transactor.

-1. If you are accessing outside databases in the **same network** as your current database (i.e. `fluree/one` and `fluree/test`) and **fdb-open-api** is `true`, then you can freely query across databases.
+1. If you are accessing outside ledgers in the **same network** as your current ledger (i.e. `fluree/one` and `fluree/test`) and **fdb-open-api** is `true`, then you can freely query across ledgers.
 2. In any other situation, `fdb-open-api` must be `false`, and your query must be signed.
-The `_auth` record with which you signed your query will be the one that determines your permissions for each given database.
+The `_auth` record with which you signed your query will be the one that determines your permissions for each given ledger.

 ### WikiData Examples